aaronmkts/Radamacher-Compleity-of-Quantum-Classifiers/README.md

-# Radamacher Compleity of Quantum Classifiers
+# Radamacher Complexity of Quantum Classifiers